Timolol-Solofarm, eye drops 0.5% 5 ml

 With unknown frequency: nausea, vomiting, diarrhea.

-Immune system disorders With unknown frequency: systemic lupus erythematosus.
+From the immune system With unknown frequency: systemic lupus erythematosus.

 With unknown frequency: insomnia, memory loss, nightmares.